bbauska/UC-Davis-JS-Basics/readme.md

   alt="var cheese = 'yummy';." />
 <!-- ![](./images/media/image58.png){width="5.0in" height="3.071581364829396in"} -->

-Now before I do this, another thing that&apos;s useful is if this is seeming very small in your screen, you can use Ctrl on Windows or Cmd at Mac and the plus key to make the text larger or the minus key to make it smaller.
+<p>Now before I do this, another thing that&apos;s useful is if this is seeming
+very small in your screen, you can use Ctrl on Windows or Cmd at Mac and the plus key to make the text larger or the minus key to make it smaller.
 Plus and minus or you can do command zero to put it back to the